 Permanent exhibits in three new galleries will trace North Dakota history from the geologic past of 600 million years ago through the present day:

-The new Governors Gallery will feature temporary and traveling exhibits, as well as educational programs.
-Our first temporary exhibit, The Power of Human Connections, is produced by Touchstone Energy Cooperative of North Dakota and is partially sponsored by the State Historical Society and its Foundation.
+The new Governors Gallery features temporary and traveling exhibits, as well as educational programs.
+Our first temporary exhibit, Power of the People, is produced by Touchstone Energy Cooperative of North Dakota and is partially sponsored by the State Historical Society and its Foundation.
 This exhibit tells the rural electric development story, its impact on North Dakota, and their future vision.

 The Treehouse OPENING 2015